sitedata/checklyhq.com/site/content/blog/creating-a-chrome-extension-2018.md

 We use [Jest](https://jestjs.io/) for testing.
 We don't go for 100% test coverage and tests are being added as we speak.
 They fall into three categories:

-1. Unit tests at the module or function level
+1. Unit tests at the module or function level.
-2. UI tests rendering Vue.js components and using Jest [snapshots](https://jestjs.io/docs/en/snapshot-testing#snapshot-testing-with-jest) to validate correctness
+2. UI tests rendering Vue.js components and using Jest [snapshots](https://jestjs.io/docs/en/snapshot-testing#snapshot-testing-with-jest) to validate correctness.
 3. End 2 end tests that build and install the extension.

 For 1 and 2, there is no specific magic except that you have to...

 ### Mock out calls to the `chrome` global

-its methods.
+You need to mock `chrome`.
 You can go crazy here, but we managed (for now) to get by with a fairly simple mock.
 The (edited) example below shows a Vue component being mounted, injected with a mock and asserted.
-The actual test live at [App.spec.js](https://github.com/checkly/puppeteer-recorder/blob/master/src/popup/components/__tests__/App.spec.js) on Github.
+The actual test lives at [App.spec.js](https://github.com/checkly/puppeteer-recorder/blob/master/src/popup/components/__tests__/App.spec.js) on Github.

 ```javascript